OpenKore/openkore/README.md

 * Please use the issue template, please post information about the server and your configuration.
 * Remember, developers are doing this on free time.

+## Weekly Maintence on official Servers
+Some official servers (like bRO and iRO) have a weekly maintence.

+When this weekly maintence happens, openkore stops working on this server.

+To make it work again, a developer have to update openkore.

+So if you see a green message written: **timeout on map server... reconnecting....** that means you have to wait for developer to update openkore.

+So please wait, don't need to make an issue to tell this.

 ### Status of botting on Official Servers

 | Server | Description | Protection | Status | Supporter |